bcd/freewpc/machine/tz/tz.md

 # Used by the autofire, turn on if autofire opto fails
 Fire when detected empty: yes_no, NO

+# Do not grab the ball on the right magnet if gumball is lit
+Gumball over Camera: yes_no, NO

 ##########################################################################
 # Items for the Feature Audits menu.
 ##########################################################################